Acceptable Daily Intake (ADI)

 The amount of a chemical a person can be exposed to on a daily basis over an extended period of time (usually a lifetime) without suffering deleterious effects.

 Any ingredient in a product formula that plays an active role in performing the marketed function of the product.
-For example, the active ingredient in many antibacterial products is triclosan, which is the chemical responsible for actually killing bacteria. the remaining ingredients assist in the delivery of this active ingredient and are sometimes called inserts.
+For example, the active ingredient in many antibacterial products is triclosan, which is the chemical responsible for actually killing bacteria.
+The remaining ingredients assist in the delivery of this active ingredient and are sometimes called inserts.
+Pesticides are regulated primarily on the basis of active ingredients.

-The term used to describe any dramatic effects resulting from a single and often massive exposure to a product or chemical.
-Sudden poisoning and caustic burns are the two most common acute effects that follow certain chemical exposure.
+An adverse effect on any living organism which results in severe symptoms that develop rapidly, typically after a single or brief exposure to a product or chemical; symptoms often subside after the exposure stops.
+Sudden poisoning and caustic burns are the two most common acute effects that follow common chemical exposure.

-The immediate health effects of exposure to a chemical.
+The ability of a substance to cause severe biological harm or death soon after a single exposure or dose.
 Acute toxicity is based upon a measurement called LD50s or LC50s, which refers to the "lethal dose" or "lethal concentration" (in the air if it’s a gas) that would to kill 50 percent of a test population within 14 days after an exposure to the concentration of chemical.
 When classifying chemicals by toxicity, the U.S. Environmental Protection Agency (EPA) requires that exposure through ingestion, inhalation and absorption through the skin be considered.
 EPA requires warning labels for pesticide products based on LD50s.
-CHEC ranks acute toxicity as very highly toxic, highly toxic, moderately toxic, and slightly toxic.
+HCHW ranks acute toxicity as very highly toxic, highly toxic, moderately toxic, and slightly toxic.

 (also monoethanolamine, diethanolamine, triethanolamine) A class of synthetic solvents that are precursors to the carcinogen diethanolnitrosamine.